 Coloring Books are another great way to get started.
 They reconnect us with our inner child who used to love crayons and color pencils.
 Today, there are so many great adult coloring books and materials for you to explore.
 You can find coloring books that are fun, inspirational, as well as soul-searching.
 You will rebuild your muscles for using color to express your moods and inner vision.

 Spontaneous imagery can open you up to collaging.
 Have you ever seen a photo or picture that touched something inside of you.
 Perhaps it was so incredibly beautiful.
 Perhaps it captured a human emotion that was beyond words.
 Or, maybe the words expressed just what you were feeling.
 Lay these pictures into your journal for that day and then write about what it means for you.

 A symbol a day.
 Our world is full of symbols that go unnoticed in our busy, hectic lives.
 Symbols can be something as simple as a feather, a doorway, or a smile.
 They can be representative like crosses, hearts, the infinity sign the moon, and zodiac signs.
 Create a symbol journal and each day write about a new symbol and what it means in your life.
 Very quickly you will begin noticing new symbols to draw and will expand your inner dialogue.

 Start tangling.
 Zentangling is a fun, meditative way to build your art journal muscles.
 You can tangle inside of anything and it’s incredibly relaxing.

 Don’t overthink this.
 Find your first journal, grab a few supplies you have around the house, and just relax and play.
 If what you’re trying feels laborious, try something else until you notice what lights you up and connects you to your five-year old, playful, spontaneous self.

-If you’d like to learn more, go to Art & Coaching.
+If you’d like to learn more, check out The Visual Journaler.